M-J-P/aws-cloudops-storage/content/1.S3/storage_classes.md

         - offsite data storage need
 - **Glacier Deep Archive**
     - long-lived archive data that is accessed less than once per year and is retrieved asynchronously
+    - minimum retention of at least 180 days *(charged for 180 days if deleted earlier)*
     - up to 75% lower cost than Glacier Flexible Retrieval
     - retrieval options of:
         - Standard *(up to 12 hours)*
         - Bulk *(up to 24 hours)*
     - 99.99% availability *(4 9's)*
+    - minimum retention of at least 180 days *(charged for 30 days if deleted earlier)*
 - **S3 Outposts**
     - for on-premises data